 MVLS provides services to persons who reside in Fulton, Montgomery, Schenectady and Schoharie counties and who are educationally disadvantaged; members of culturally diverse groups in need of special library services; unemployed and in need of job placement assistance; living in areas that are underserved by a library; visually, physically, or otherwise disabled persons; and older adults or confined in institutions.

-MVLS provides New York State grant-funded services to Hale Creek Alcohol and Substance Abuse Correctional Treatment Center, and the Fulton, Montgomery, Schenectady, and Schoharie County Jails.
+MVLS provides New York State grant-funded services to Hale Creek Correctional Facility, and the Fulton, Montgomery, Schenectady, and Schoharie County Jails.
 Services include materials, programs, and equipment to support educational, recreational, and self-improvement goals.